shsagir/play-area-sync/docs/quirks.md

 ## No root shell

-Professinal Apps only have [remote SSH execution](/remote-ssh-execution-pro).
+Professional Apps only have [remote SSH execution](/remote-ssh-execution-pro).
 [Universal Apps](/app-uni) are coming with a SSH environment, but that is not a root shell, it's "jailed".
 So you can use it for deployment and for common tasks around development.
 Therefore, it's NOT possible to install software like: FFmpeg, Node, NPM, Gulp, webpack, ruby, Rails a mailserver.

 We do so for security and performance reasons.
 Embrace the idea of decoupled services, don't let your users wait, while your application is crunching a video or some images.
 Consider to use an alternative or a third party service.